bytezyme/phoebe-shelves-clt/README.md

     - `pip install tabulate`
     - `conda install tabulate`

+##### Choosing a Backend Model

+Phoebe Shelves CLT supports two data models: a PostgreSQL database and CSV files.
+Both models should support the same core features, so there is no inherent advantage to either approach.
+In the future, the PostgreSQL backend may integrate with remote locations/servers more easily, however.

+If you choose to use the CSV backend, there are no further dependencies to install.
+If you choose to use the PostgreSQL backend, make sure to [intall PostgreSQl](https://www.postgresql.org/download/) and ensure the server is running.

 #### 2. Installing Script

 Because a public release on pip has not been completed, you will have to install the script manually.
-Once you have cloned the directory to your local computer, navigate to the directory on the command-line and install the package manually using the following line:
+Once you have cloned the directory/downloaded the latest release to your local computer, navigate to the directory on the command-line and install the package manually using the following line:

 ```console
 pip install .